 Perseverance applies not only to trade show marketing, but to marketing, to business, to life in general, and even to blogging too.
 Based on the paucity of posts lately, you may have thought the trade show guru walked off into the sunset to join the Leatherman in the neatherworld, but I’m still here.
 I’m just busy with a lot of other things, but I’ll still pop in to post on occasion.
 Have no fear, the young lady below won’t be showing up on my home page any time soon.

-But back to perseverance, and trade show perseverance in particular.
+But back to perseverance, and especially trade show perseverance in particular.
 Trade show perseverance is a critical element for trade show success.
 If your next trade show doesn’t go so well, figure out what went wrong and how you can improve, and then keep going (and maybe take the time to go through and read some posts on this blog!).
 Think like the Leatherman.
 Act like the Leatherman.
 Live like the Leatherman (metaphorically speaking, not literally).
 Be the Leatherman!
 Understand the importance of trade show perseverance and practice it, and be a trade show success.

 And for you bloggers reading this, you want to succeed at blogging, you need to have blogging perseverance.
 You don’t necessarily need to be a regular and/or prolific blogger, but be sure to post at least every once and a while.
 Instead of watching another rerun of Seinfeld for the hundredth time, take the time to write a blog post.
 Just make sure it is worth writing and that you’re not contributing to the incredible amount of internet sewage out there (the subject of an upcoming post, perhaps).
 Whatever you do, keep your blog alive and don’t let your blog get taken over by the young lady shown here [image removed]… Speaking of this young lady, does anyone recognize her and know who she is, or what she has in her backpack, and why she is smiling (or is that smirking)?
 If you spend as much time surfing the internet as I do, I’m sure you’ve seen her before, and probably many times, though again, I have no idea who she is or if she has ever even been compensated for her “fame”.